mbaytas/MAVA337Labs/Lab6_Processing_TextSoundVideo/README.md

 - Declare a global variable of type `SoundFile` called `sf`.
 - In `setup()`, initialize `sf` and load up your sound file.
 (Hint: use the `new` keyword.)
 (Hint 2: This is also on the lecture slides.)

+Before we can actually work the code that loads a sound file, we need to add the sound file to our Processing project.

+- Use the `Add File...` command in the `Sketch` menu to add your sound file to the project.

 We'll put the rest of our code inside the `draw()` function.
 We'll check the last 5 characters that have been typed, and we'll play a soud if these characters form the word "music".

 - Add an if statement to check that the **length** of `letters` is at least 5; i.e. there are at least 5 characters in the string.